sewoller/A3/Systems/Sensing People’s Time Management Behaviors/A Time Management App for Wearable Devices.md

- [[Yang, Chen, and Xuan (2018).pdf]] focuses on the effectiveness of [[Time Management]] applications at improving the efficiency of getting work done by regulating the type of notifications showed based on the user's location.
+ [[Yang, Chen, and Xuan (2018).pdf]] focuses on the effectiveness of [[Time Management]] applications for improving the efficiency of getting work done by regulating the type of notifications showed based on the user's location.
 By recognizing the pattern between a user's location and their focus on task completion, smartphones can then adapt to being less distractive by limiting their notifications for instance.
 Improving time management is directly related to an improved academic and work performance, live a more efficient life, and deal with less emotionally stress as shown by [[Macan and Shahani (1990).pdf]] which suggests this is worth pursuing.

 For the experiment, two devices are used: the smartphone and smartwatch (see [[Wearable Technology]]).
 The smartphone gets notifications and tracts the user's location but filters out any distractive/unnecessary notifications to send to the smartwatch.
 Therefore the smartwatch only shows task status and completion.